Carlos Romero Deschamps

-Carlos Antonio Romero Deschamps (born 17 January 1944) is a Mexican politician affiliated with the PRI.
+Carlos Antonio Romero Deschamps (17 January 1944 – 19 October 2023) was a Mexican politician affiliated with the PRI.
 He served as Senator of the LXII Legislature of the Mexican Congress.
 He also served as Deputy during three Legislatures (1979–1982, 1991–1994, 2000–2003) and as Senator from 1994 to 2000.

-Romero Deschamps was included in a list of the "10 most corrupt Mexicans" published by Forbes in 2013.
+Romero Deschamps was included in a list of the "10 Most Corrupt Mexicans" published by Forbes in 2013.
+He died on 19 October 2023, at the age of 79.

-Allegations of Corruption
+Allegations of corruption

-Despite Deschamps claims to be on a modest trade union monthly salary of $1,864, he has long been suspected of using his influence as the most powerful Pemex Sindicato de Trabajadores Petroleros de la República Mexicana union leader and one of the most notorious PRI members for personal enrichment, either through embezzlement or peddling.
+Despite Deschamps's claims to be on a modest trade union monthly salary of $1,864, he had long been suspected of using his influence as the most powerful Pemex Sindicato de Trabajadores Petroleros de la República Mexicana union leader and one of the most notorious PRI members for personal enrichment, either through embezzlement or peddling.
 This salary, although above the Mexican average, cannot account for his opulent and lavish lifestyle.
 His daughter routinely displays online publicly her world travels on private jets and yachts, and her frequent fine dining.
 His son drives a $2 million limited edition Enzo Ferrari, which was a gift from Deschamps despite his supposed income.

-He owns a home in Cancun worth nearly $1.5 million which he has described as a “cottage”.
+Deschamps owned a home in Cancún worth nearly $1.5 million which he described as a “cottage”.
 In 2011 he allegedly received $21.6 million “aid to the union executive committee” and $15.3 million from dues according to political analyst Denise Dresser.
-Despite these allegations he has stated that his “hands are clean,” and is currently under investigation.
+Despite these allegations, he stated that his “hands are clean,” and was under investigation.